 UPDATE [NOVEMBER 2019]: Please check official Vietnamese websites to see whether it is still possible to access this street.
-Unfortunately excessive tourism is once again ruining what used to be an incredible experience, and I believe this street is temporarily closed.
+Unfortunately excessive tourism is once again ruining what used to be an incredible experience, and I believe there is talk of temporarily closing this street.
+Since my visit in 2017, numerous bars have popped up and taken away from the authentic experience but read on to find out the best times to visit and the best spot to go to!

 Hidden among the busy streets of Hanoi Old Quarter lies an exclusive street offering an incredibly surreal experience.
 Usually as you wonder around the streets of Hanoi, you’re dodging motorbikes, but on this particular street, you’ll find yourself trying to avoid something way bigger.
 Welcome to Hanoi Train Street.